Ayrshire Roads Alliance Logo

 The Ayrshire Roads Alliance undertake gritting on its main road network and other important roads.

-Why does the Council not grit all the roads and footpaths?
+Why don't you grit all the roads and footpaths?

-We do not have the manpower or financial resources to treat this level of asset in our Winter Service Plan.
+We do not have the manpower or financial resources to treat this level of asset.

 The extent of our gritting of precautionary carriageway network is typical of the level of service provided by other authorities.